senx/pywarp/README.md

 ### 2. GTS Data Frame List

-Returned by `pywarp.sfetch`, this format gives a list of individual Pandas dataframes, each representing a unique geo time series.
+Returned by `pywarp.sfetch`, this format gives a list of individual Pandas dataframes, each representing a unique Geo Time Series.

 | Column Name | Data Type | Description | Optional |
 |------------|-----------|-------------|----------|